 Restore Upper Arm Contours

 Aging, weight fluctuations and genetics can sometimes lead to the drooping and sagging appearance of upper arms.
 Exercise may help strengthen and tone this area, but will not affect the lost elasticity, weakened tissue or localized fat deposits.
 Dr. Dawes can perform an arm lift to reduce excess skin and fat between the underarm and elbow.
 The result is smoother skin and contours, and a more toned and proportionate appearance of the arms.
+Not every brachioplasty is the same and prior to surgery, Dr. Dawes will review your goals for the procedure and demonstrate the expected change in arm contour.
+The scar that results from an arm lift is strategically positioned along the inside of the arm where it is relatively less visible.
+The length of a brachioplasty scar is determined by the location and severity of skin excess.

 As with other cosmetic procedures, arm lift surgery is a personal decision.
 It should be done only to help you feel positive about your appearance rather than to fit a particular image or ideal.
+Brachioplasty may be combined with liposuction if a reduction in arm size is also desired.
+During your consultation, Dr. Dawes will help you determine the best surgical options to achieve your arm goals.

 Good candidates for arm lift surgery are individuals who: